-How to apply for one of these credit cards
+How to apply for easy-to-get credit cards

 Once you’ve compared your options, you can apply for a card and receive a response within 60 seconds.
 Before you apply, though, make sure you’ve made sure you meet the eligibility requirements and have the relevant documents handy.

 To apply, you would usually have to meet the following eligibility criteria:

 - You’re at least 18 years of age

 - You’re a permanent resident of the U.S.A or an American citizen

 - You have a regular source of income